 - 1. A Bachelor's degree from a regionally accredited institution - 2.
-Give evidence of sound moral character and compatibility with DBU's mission
+Evidence of sound moral character and compatibility with DBU's mission

-In addition, the Masters Degrees Admission Committee will review the following criteria as it strives to take a holistic view of the applicant in order to determine the likelihood of success in the M.B.A. program:
+In addition, the Master's Programs Admission Committee will review the following criteria as it strives to take a holistic view of the applicant in order to determine the likelihood of success in the M.B.A. program: